Excellent Swimmers With Impeccable Form Innocent and Chaste

 and through the evening

-it got much worse
+it got much

 and we would hear about it often